Here’s a secret: Landing page optimization best practices aren’t universal. You can’t count on every tip or trick to work for your specific website.

 Instapage is a powerful landing page platform that’s good for any size operation.
 Instapage offers unlimited domains and it gives you all the tools you need to make a customizable landing page to fit your brand’s needs.
 With thousands of fonts and images to choose from and over 100 templates it definitely has a lot to offer.

 You didn’t think we’d leave out The Egg, did you?
-Crazy Egg concentrates on providing accurate, highly customizable user behavior reports.
+Crazy Egg concentrates to provide accurate, highly customizable user behavior reports.
 You can use them on your existing landing pages as well as variations you want to test.

-You can play in the Crazy Egg Sandbox to learn exactly how different reports work, from heatmaps and scroll maps to confetti maps and list reports.
+Check out our Crazy Egg demo to learn exactly how different reports work, from heatmaps and scroll maps to confetti maps and list reports.